 Under the Dog Act 1976, a dog that is approved under a law in another state or territory has public access rights in Western Australia.

 If you intend to reside in Western Australia permanently or for an extended period of time, you can apply for a Western Australian Authorisation Card by providing evidence of your current approval.
+As long as your current approval is still valid, the department can issue a card with the same expiry date as your existing approval.

 Not all dogs are an assistance dog even if they assist you in some way.
 An assistance dog is a dog that is specially trained to assist a person to alleviate or manage the effect of that person's disability or medical condition.